zdevilinside/TheExpatTech/content/Tech-Tips/swollenbatteries/index.md

 slug: "dangers-of-swollen-batteries"
 ---

+## Swollen Batteries - Something you should take seriously

 Recently I have come across a very dangerous issue a couple of times that I feel should be talked about because it is so critical and is often overlooked—swollen batteries in electronics.

 In the last two weeks, I have found **five instances of swollen batteries** in the local area, and each was a danger to the person and their property.
 Of those five cases: